BooVAE: Boosting Approach for Continual Learning of VAE: BooVAE Algorithm (Proposed Method)

 \subsection{BooVAE Algorithm}

 In this section, we formulate the algorithm for continual learning -- BooVAE (short for Boosting VAE).
 It works as the iterative Minorization-Maximization algorithm.
 In the \textit{minorization step}, we use the obtained optimization problem (\ref{eq:final_opt}) to learn a new component of the prior.
 These steps are alternated with \textit{ELBO maximization steps} until the desired number of components in prior is reached.
 From that point further on, only model parameters are updated until convergence.
 As at maximization step follows the usual routine used in training VAEs, our approach can be easily used on top of any VAE model.
 The derivations of applications of BooVAE to the VAE with flow-based prior presented at Sup.(\ref{app:flowvae}).
 These steps are summarized in Alg.(\ref{alg:boo}) and idea of prior learning for continual setting is illustrated in Fig.(\ref{fig:sheme_inc}).
-Now, we are going to consider them in more details. \paragraph{Prior Update Step} At this step we aim at updating the current approximation of the optimal prior distribution.
+Now, we are going to consider them in more details. \paragraph{Prior Update Step} At this step we expand the current approximation of the optimal prior distribution.
 Subsets $\train^1,\dots, \train^T$ arrive sequentially and may come from different domains.
-We have access only to one subset at a time but aim at learning the prior distribution $\tfrac{1}{|\train^{\leq T}|}\sum_{\vec{x}\in\train^{\leq T}}q_{\phi}(\vec{z}|\vec{x})$.
-We add a new component $h$ to the current approximation $r^{t}$ to move it towards an optimal prior $\pi_{\lambda}^{\leq t}$.
-We need to select the base parametric family $\mathcal{R}_{u}$ of the components for $h$.
-Following \citep{tomczak2017vae}, we learn pseudo-inputs $\vec{u}$ to the encoder: $h(\vec{z})=q_{\phi}(\vec{z}|\vec{u})$.
+We have access only to one subset of data and current prior at a time but aim at learning the prior distribution $\tfrac{1}{|\train^{\leq T}|}\sum_{\vec{x}\in\train^{\leq T}}q_{\phi}(\vec{z}|\vec{x})$.
+At the task $t$ we start from the current prior $r^{t}(\vec{z}):=r^{t-1}(\vec{z})$.
+We expand current approximation with at most $K$ components.
+At each step $k$ we add a new component $h$ to the current approximation $r^{t}$ to move it towards an optimal prior $\pi^{\leq t}$.
+Following \citep{tomczak2017vae}, we select the parametric family $\mathcal{R}$ of the components $h$ as learnable pseudo-inputs $\vec{u}$ to the encoder: $h(\vec{z})=q_{\phi}(\vec{z}|\vec{u})$.
 This choice connects parameters of the prior with the data-space.
-It is a two step procedure: \begin{enumerate} \item Train new component: $h^* = \argmin\limits_{h\in\mathcal{R}} \KL\left[h \Big| \frac{\pi_{\lambda}^{\leq t}}{r^{t}} \right]$. \item Train component weight: $\beta^* = \argmin\limits_{\beta\in(0;1)} \KL \left[\beta h^* + (1 - \beta) r^{t} \Big|\pi_{\lambda}^{\leq t}\right]$. \end{enumerate} As it was already mentioned, we define optimal prior to be equal to aggregate posterior.
+We conclude with a two step procedure for adding a new component: \begin{enumerate} \item Train new component: $h^* = \argmin\limits_{h\in\mathcal{R}} \KL\left[h \Big| \frac{\pi^{\leq t}}{r^{t}} \right]$. \item Train component weight: $\beta^* = \argmin\limits_{\beta\in(0;1)} \KL \left[\beta h^* + (1 - \beta) r^{t} \Big|\pi^{\leq t}\right]$. \end{enumerate} As it was already mentioned, we define optimal prior to be equal to aggregate posterior.
 Therefore, it stores all the information about training dataset.
 The optimal prior for tasks $1:t$ can be expressed with prior from the previous step (e.g. aggregate posterior over tasks $1:t-1$) and training dataset from the current task only: